-- You should have nothing to eat or drink after midnight except the morning dose of TriLyte. - Three hours before your appointment time (5AM for an 8AM procedure, 6 AM for 9AM procedure, etc), drink four additional 8-ounce glasses of TriLyte (one liter). - If your stools are still not clear/yellow after completing the 4 glasses (one liter) of TriLyte, or if you have fecal material or solid particles, drink the remainder of the preparation (additional one liter for total of four liters).
-Complete this in one hour. - No TriLyte during the two hours prior to your procedure.
+- You should have nothing to eat or drink after midnight except the morning dose of TriLyte. - Three hours before your appointment time (5AM for an 8AM procedure, 6 AM for 9AM procedure, etc); drink four additional 8-ounce glasses of TriLyte (one liter). - No TriLyte during the two hours prior to your procedure.
 If you are concerned that drinking 1-2 liters of fluid in one hour will upset your stomach, start earlier than three hours before your procedure time because you cannot drink any of the bowel preparation in the two hours prior to your scheduled procedure.

-Completing the AM TriLyte preparation is needed to ensure a completely clean colon.
+Completing the AM TriLyte preparation is essential to optimize visualization of the colon.